amitchawla1610/amitchawla1610/README.md

+Hi, I am Amit Chawla , an aspiring data scientist and software engiineer from India.
+I have a keen interest in solving global challenges especially related to healthcare with data related skills and artificial intelligence.
+I take great care in quality, architecture especially when it comes to code.

 ### WORK EXPERIENCE
 Senior Systems Engineer - Infosys Ltd. (Jun 2011 - Nov 2014)
 - Management Information System (MIS) Application Development